Emmanuel-Osabuehien/GraphTheory/README.md

 **Student ID:** G00373559
 **Module:** Graph Theory

-Q. What is a regular expression?
+## What is a regular expression?

-A. Before we get into what is a regular expession in python, the whole concept and development of a regular expression can be dated back to as early as the 1950's and maybe even in the 1940's but in 1951, the concept of regular language was created by a mathematician by the name of Stephen Cole Kleene, where we have a language that can be idenitfied by a finite automaton and represented using regular expression.
+ Before we get into what is a regular expession in python, the whole concept and development of a regular expression can be dated back to as early as the 1950's and maybe even in the 1940's but in 1951, the concept of regular language was created by a mathematician by the name of Stephen Cole Kleene, where we have a language that can be idenitfied by a finite automaton and represented using regular expression.

 As we move on to the 1960's where a Ken Thompson who was a computer science pioneer and is also one of the designers of Unix (a multitasking, multiuser computing operating system) would add the concept of matching patterns in a text editor using Stephen Cole Kleene's code and in the 1970's is when we really see regular expressions takeover the programming world, another note is the whole concept became common use with Unix text-processing.